openstreetmap/iD/README.md

 * ControllerState: the current UI mode.
 ControllerStates decide what to do in response to mouse/keyboard events. (iD/controller/...)
 * UndoableAction: the code to actually change the data, as fired by ControllerStates. (iD/actions/...)

-The UI is more modal than Potlatch 2.
+The UI is much more modal than Potlatch 2.
 In particular there's a "draw shape" mode (the "Add road or shape" button) and an "edit object" mode.
 The directory structure of iD/controller reflects this.

 Other relevant code includes the MapCSS parser in styleparser/ and custom widgets in ui/ .

+As well as the [live docs](http://www.geowiki.com/docs/), you'll find various notes and comments in the docs/ folder.
+Feel free to add to these.

 Getting started